-Name Of Additional Insured Person(s) Or Organization(s) Location(s) Of Covered Operations Any Owner, Lessee or Contractor whom you have agreed to include as an additional insured under a written contract. provided such contract was executed prior to the date of loss.
-All locations where you are performing ongoing operations for such additional insured pursuant to any such written contract.
-Information required to complete this Schedule if not shown above will be shown in the Declarations. wn strove will be shown in the Declarations.
+Location(s) Of Covered Operations All locations where you are performing ongoing operations for such additional insured pursuant to any such written contract.
+Name Of Additional Insured Person(s) Or Organization(s) Any Owner, Lessee or Contractor whom you have agreed to include as an additional insured under a written contract, provided such contract was executed prior to the date of loss.

+Information required to complete this Schedule.
+If not shown above, will be shown in the Declarations